vb-pogribnyi/OpenCircle/Open Circle.md

 ![dataset_sample](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\01_dataset\dataset_sample.png)

 But how does it actually do it?
-Theoretically, I may generate a synthetic dataset, train the network, then apply to a real data like this (I've drown these myself with a pencil):
+Theoretically, I may generate a synthetic dataset, train the network, then apply it to real data like this (I've drawn these myself with a pencil):

 ![real_sample](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\real_sample.png)